Night to Unite and Neighborhood Watch

-One of the many rewards to you and your family will be a greater sense of security, well being, and reduce the fear of crime in your community.
+One of the many rewards to you and your family will be a greater sense of security and well-being, and reduce fear of crime in your community.
 It will create a greater "sense of community" and put the "neighbor" back into the neighborhood.
 It brings law enforcement and the community together as a team working to reduce crime in your area.

 - Reducing the risk of being a crime victim: The risk is reduced because participants are taught how to take preventative measures that substantially decrease the likelihood of becoming a crime victim.
 Law enforcement agencies report that not only does Neighborhood Watch reduce the risk of your home being burglarized, but the instances of other crimes such as vandalism, personal assault, and fraud also decrease.

 - Being better prepared to respond to suspicious activity: Part of the Neighborhood Watch program is training on how to report suspicious activities occurring in your neighborhood and what law enforcement officers need when a crime is being reported.